azertypow/Illustrator-Javascript-Voronoi/README.md

 * text objects are not outlined
 * removed coloring options inside the script
 * added UI which has a checkbox
-* updated the library to the current version
+* updated the library to the current version, and moved it under "lib" folder

 ----------------------
 ## License